 (d) The Chapter Treasurer will ensure the funds of the chapter are disbursed as ordered by the Chapter Board of Directors, and ensure that financial statements are prepared at such intervals, as the Chapter Board of Directors shall direct.

-(e) The Chapter Treasurer will file annual tax paperwork with the IRS and IAFN .
+(e) The Chapter Treasurer will file annual tax paperwork with the IRS and IAFN within the timeframes defined by the main office.

 (f) The Chapter Treasurer shall perform such other duties and have such other authority and powers as the Chapter Board of Directors may from time to time prescribe or as the Chapter President may from time to time delegate.